Aaha! Gold Cup: Background

 The major attraction of the cup is the involvement of major clubs of Nepal and some international clubs.
 The cup is recognized by ANFA and is included in its annual calendar.
-The tournament is conducted in knockout format and 12 teams compete for the title.
+The tournament is conducted in a knockout format and 12 teams compete for the title.
 The tournament is the main event keeping the spirit of football alive in Nepal and handsomely rewards the clubs and players.
 It is also the longest sporting event to be held regularly.
 For the first time in history in 2019 there were only 10 club competing due to tight schedule of tournament all over Nepal and Date issue.

 On the 13th edition of the tournament, English non-league side Aldershot Town FC entered in the tournament, and thus became the first European (UEFA) club to compete in the tournament's history.